fpj/community/governance.md

 To start a vote, send a message to the appropriate email list and prefix the subject with `[VOTE]`.
 For example, if contributors are expected to vote on a release candidate, then the subject should be `[VOTE] Release x.y.z Candidate 0`.
 Votes for new committers and Steering Committee must also be prefixed accordingly.

 The initial vote message must contain the deadline for contributors to vote.
-Once the dealine has passed, the initiator can decide to conclude or extend it as needed.
+Once the deadline has passed, the initiator can decide to conclude or extend it as needed.
 One reason for extending is not having enough votes.

 Once the vote completes, the initiator should send a message with a subject prefixed with `[RESULT][VOTE]` that states the result of the vote and summarizes the votes cast.